Florida exam calculator

 Pass Florida includes 1,002 Florida-specific questions, Math Coach for 14 calculation types, Trap Library drills, and offline access for one $39.99 purchase.
 No subscription.
 No copied exam questions.
 No fake reviews.

-Sources reviewed May 2026: DBPR candidate information booklets, Pearson VUE Florida Real Estate exams, BLM public land survey descriptions, and Florida Department of State township and range context.
-This page is for exam preparation, not surveying, legal, title, or appraisal advice.
+Sources reviewed June 2026: DBPR candidate information booklets, Pearson VUE Florida Real Estate exams, NIST SP 811 conversion factors, BLM public land survey descriptions, and Florida Department of State township and range context.
+Constants and examples were checked against those sources on June 19, 2026.
+This page is for exam preparation, not surveying, legal, title, appraisal, tax, or brokerage advice.
+Product note.
+Pass Florida is our Florida-specific exam prep app.
+We do not claim to use copied exam questions, promise a passing score, replace the 63-hour pre-license course, or replace official DBPR, FREC, Pearson VUE, course provider, surveyor, legal, title, appraisal, or professional guidance.